-Vehicle warranties typically cover a host of issues, sometimes including paint problems.
-Ford’s new vehicle warranty policy covers your paint job under certain circumstances, including factory defects, corrosion damage, damage caused by airborne material, and corrosion that results in perforation.
-Ford certified pre-owned vehicles come with a limited warranty — but that warranty does not include paint coverage.
-See the full details of Ford’s paint warranty policy below.
+Short Answer: Ford’s new vehicle warranty policy covers your paint job for three years or 36,000 miles under certain circumstances, including factory defects, corrosion damage, damage caused by airborne material, and corrosion that results in perforation.
+Ford certified pre-owned vehicles come with a 12-month or 12,000-mile limited warranty — but this warranty does not include paint coverage.
+See more details about Ford’s paint warranty policy below.

 Ford Paint Warranty Policy Explained

 New Ford vehicles come with a Bumper to Bumper warranty that guarantees against factory defects and most mechanical issues for three years or 36,000 miles (whichever comes first).
 The warranty includes complete coverage for: